raim/segmenTools/README.md

 ## TODO

-segmenTools:
-* coor2bed and bed2coor conversion from/to bed format, see genomeBrowser script
+* Vignettes:
+    - clusterTools v segmenTools,
+    - time series clustering v genomic intervals,
+    - used in: genomeBrowser; input from: segmenTier, dpseg,
+    - class `clusterOverlaps`: sort and plot overlap enrichment profiles, produced by clusterCluster, clusterAnnotation, clusterProfile, segmentOverlaps.

-* clusterCluster: add fields for statistical corrections
+* clusterCluster: add fields for statistical corrections,

-segmenTier:
-* clusterTimeseries: re-cluster cset by kmeans with centers initialized by flowclust cluster centers
+* clusterTimeseries: re-cluster cset by kmeans with centers initialized by flowclust cluster centers,
-* change indexing to allow segments of length 1, see dpseg
+* segmenTier: change indexing to allow segments of length 1, see dpseg.